Paintball equipment: Paint grenades

 This paint is normally a different color to the fill of the normal paintballs used on that field, as spray from a grenade (by definition) must count as a kill.
 Under most rules, any mark from a paint grenade is sufficient to count as an elimination.

 Grenade launcher

 Paintball grenade launchers are used in recreational and scenario paintball games to launch paint grenades.
 They are more accurate than throwing a paint grenade, which gives an advantage.
 Tippmann products such as the X7 are able to have a grenade launcher attached.

 Paint mines

-Paint mines are simulated land mines for use in Paintball.
+Paint mines are simulated land mines for use in paintball.
 Several devices have been designed to spray paint over an area when triggered by passing players.
-Some of these devices are placed on the ground where, once a person steps on them, forces paint to shoot up and around the target marking the stepper and any nearby teammates.
+Some of these devices are placed on the ground; once a person steps on one, paint shoots up and around the target, marking nearby players.

 Smoke grenades

 Smoke grenades, also used in military and law enforcement training, may be allowed in a paintball game.
 In tournament paintball the use of smoke grenades or any other explosive is strictly prohibited.
 The grenades create a screen of smoke which can obscure the movement of players and make it more difficult for the opposition to hit them.
 Some large-scale scenarios use military-issue smoke grenades, but for recreational use, smaller commercial 'smokes' are preferred (due mainly to cost and convenience).